 - Refunding Bond Accrued Interest.
 Used to segregate for reporting purposes on Federal Reports required on F-33 Report. - Fund Transfers.
 Transactions which withdraw money from one fund and place it in another without recourse.
 Unless state law prohibits, revenues should be allocated to the appropriate funds when received, rather than accepted in the general fund and later transferred.
 Interfund loans are not recorded here, but are handled through the balance sheet accounts.
 To record the debit side of a transfer, the last two digits of the source code must be used to identify the fund number of the destination fund.
 An example is: A transfer from the General Fund to the Food Service Fund is coded as 5221 and by nature this carries a debit balance; this is a reduction of revenue out of the General Fund.
 The corresponding Source code in the Food Service fund would be 5210 and carries a credit balance and is an increase in revenue.
 See Revised Appendix F, "Fund Transfers," for an example.
 Please note that Object Code 0930 is no longer used to record the debit (expenditure) side of fund transfers. - Intergrant Transfers.
 An Intergrant Transfer is when you transfer revenue, if allowed, from one grant to another and spend those moneys accordingly.
 Example: you can transfer Title II Part A "Teacher Quality" grant revenue (grant 4367) over to Title I (grant 4010) and spend the transferred Teacher Quality money as Title I money.
 You cannot do this with all grants (there is a list of allowable grants in Appendix F-2).
-See Appendix F-3 for federal set aside transfers. - Capital Leases.
-Used to classify the acquisition of capital assets through a capital lease agreement instead of using a conventional loan process. - Other Long-Term Debt Proceeds including Certificates of Participation.
+See Appendix F-3 for federal set aside transfers. - ▶ 5400 Capital Financing (Leases).
+Used to classify the acquisition of capital assets through a capital financing (lease) agreement instead of using a conventional loan process.
+This code will be used only for Leases under GASB Statement No. 87 after implementation, see source code 5500 instead. - ▶ 5500 Other Long-Term Debt Proceeds including Certificates of Participation.
 Proceeds from other long-term debt instruments not captured in the preceding revenue source codes.
-Included here are Certificates of Participation and proceeds from Capital Leases. - Section 22-30.5-112(2)(a)(III)(A) C.R.S.
+Included here are Certificates of Participation and proceeds from Capital Financing (Leases).
+This code will not be used for Leases under GASB Statement No. 87 after implementation, see source code 5400 instead. - Section 22-30.5-112(2)(a)(III)(A) C.R.S.
 Source code 5700 must be used to record these charter school allocations.
 To record the debit side of a revenue allocation, the last two digits of the source code must be used to identify the fund number of the destination fund: fund 11 for charter schools.
 Example: an allocation from the General Fund to the charter school fund is coded 5711 and, by nature, would carry a debit balance.
-The corresponding source code in the Charter School Fund is coded 5710. - Colorado Preschool Program.
+The corresponding source code in the Charter School Fund is coded 5710.

+Colorado Preschool Program.
 Used only to record the districts CPP allocation.
 Source code 5800 may be used to record these CPP allocations.
 To record the debit side of an allocation, the last two digits of the source code must be used to identify the fund number of the destination fund: fund 19 for District CPP and Fund 11 for Charter School CPP.
 Example: an allocation from the General Fund (Fund 10) to the District CPP Fund 19 is coded 5819 and to the Charter School CPP fund 11 is coded 5811.
 The corresponding source code in the CPP Fund 19 or Fund 11 is 5810.
 Additional funds transferred to fund 19 should be coded using the 5200 transfer coding structure (see Appendix F).
 See Appendix O, "Allocations."
 For How to Use 5700 and 5800.